Medellín · Part of El Poblado

 • Is El Tesoro safe for expats?

 Very safe by Medellín standards.
 Most buildings are gated with 24-hour porteros (doormen).
 The mall area has constant private security.
-Steep streets are deserted after dark - residents drive or use Cabify rather than walking.
+Steep streets are deserted after dark - residents drive or use Uber rather than walking.
 Petty crime is rare; the sector's main risk profile is car-jacking on the access roads at night, which is uncommon but not zero.

 • Is El Tesoro walkable?